-For the three and nine months ended September 30, 2015, the Company recorded income tax expense of \$160,000 and \$0, respectively.
-For the three and nine months ended September 30, 2014, the Company recorded an income tax benefit of \$7.4 million.
-The income tax expense for the three and nine months ended September 30, 2015, differs from the amount that would be expected after applying the statutory U.S. federal income tax rate primarily due to net loss carryforwards and changes in valuation allowance related to tax loss carryforwards.
-Income tax benefit for the three and nine months ended September 30, 2014 differs from the amount that would be expected after applying the statutory U.S. federal income tax rate primarily due to the Company's anticipation of net income in 2014 generated as a result of entering into the Genentech Agreement and other permanent differences.
+For the three months ended March 31, 2016, the Company recorded an income tax benefit of \$1.6 million.
+For the three months ended March 31, 2015, the Company recorded an income tax expense of \$1.7 million.
+The income tax benefit for the three months ended March 31, 2016, differs from the amount that would be expected after applying the statutory U.S. federal income tax rate primarily due to the potential to carry back losses to 2014 and the net loss generated by our foreign subsidiary.
+Income tax expense for the three months ended March 31, 2015 differs from the amount that would be expected after applying the statutory U.S. federal income tax rate primarily due to changes in the valuation allowance for deferred taxes, the potential to carry back losses to 2014, and other permanent differences.

-The valuation allowance for deferred tax assets as of September 30, 2015 and December 31, 2014 was \$19.8 million and \$14.5 million, respectively.
 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected taxable income, and tax planning strategies in making this assessment.
-Valuation allowances have been established for the entire amount of the net deferred tax assets as of September 30, 2015 and December 31, 2014, due to the uncertainty of future recoverability.
+Valuation allowances have been established for the entire amount of the net deferred tax assets as of March 31, 2016 and December 31, 2015, due to the uncertainty of future recoverability.